 From fun spots on Portobello Road to fine dining on Kensington Park Road, Notting Hill is definitely on the up as a restaurant destination.
 Here's our pick of the best restaurants in the area.

-This longstanding neighbourhood gem of an Italian.has been packing Notting Hill's denizens into its light-filled dining room - above the ground floor pizzeria - for years.
+This longstanding neighbourhood gem of an Italian has been packing Notting Hill's denizens into its light-filled dining room - above the ground floor pizzeria - for over 20 years.
+They source the best Italian ingredients possible for a classic Italian menu that's inspired by the chef's Sardinian childhood.

-Emily Roux (yes THAT Roux familiy) has joined up with her husband, Diego Ferrari - former Head Chef at Le Gavroche - to run this restaurant that's part French, part Italian in Notting Hill.
+Emily Roux is the latest member of the Roux family with a successful restaurant.
+She joined up with her husband, Diego Ferrari - former Head Chef at Le Gavroche - to run this restaurant that's part French, part Italian.
+The menu has a fine dining feel, but presented in a more laid-back setting, with courses split into sections like "curious", "robust" and "greedy" (which, yes, is the dessert section).

 This egg-focused, brunch-heavy restaurant comes from Ennismore (the same people behind the Hoxton hotels).
 There are all types of eggs - in burgers, omelettes, salads and even simple boiled eggs and soldiers if that's what you fancy.

 Soho House's Notting Hill outfit consists of an Electric House members club, a fancy Electric Cinema (London’s oldest cinema) and the Electric Diner.
-The Diner's all day menu features steaks, sandwiches, all-day breakfasts and much more comfort food.
+The Diner's all day menu features steaks, sandwiches, all-day breakfasts and plenty of comfort food.

 If you know your chia seeds from your raw cacao nibs, this is one for you.
 Farm Girl, is a mecca for uber-health conscious Londoners, and this was their first outpost in London.
 Expect coconut BLTs, gluten-free doughnuts, smoothies and more.